leonardus/OpenSimNet-doc/README.md

 * `command` is the action that the message is describing.
 * `args` is a list of arguments provided for the command. `args` MAY be ommitted if no arguments are accepted for the command (e.g. the `DISCONNECT` message).

 Client-to-server messages MAY include an integer `id` argument.
+This integer SHOULD be unique to the message.
 Server responses to messages with an `id` argument, including `ERR` responses, MUST include the `id` in the response.
 Empty messages (including messages with no `command` specified) and undefined arguments SHOULD be silently ignored.
 Unrecognized commands are handled by an `UNKNOWN_COMMAND` error response.
 Invalid JSON is handled by the `COULD_NOT_PARSE` error response.